DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications used DAFoam in their studies.
 If we miss yours, please feel free to edit this page and submit a pull request.

+<67> Eric Segalerba.
+High fidelity simulations of the nasal flow with heat transfer and adjoint based optimization.
+PhD Thesis.
+University of Genoa, 2025.

 <66> B. Pacini, M. Prajapati, K. Duraisamy, J.R.R.A.
 Martins, P. He.
 Investigating the Benefit of Aerodynamic Shape Optimization for a Wing with Distributed Propulsion.
 Meccanica, 2025.

 <65> S. Zhang, C. Wu, Y. Zhang.
 Numerical Simulation of Three-dimensional High-Lift Configurations Using Data-Driven Turbulence Model. arXiv.2503.14859, 2025.